The File menu ( F3) contains commands for managing files:

 MIDI (Musical Instrument Digital Interface) format saves musical note (score) and control

 data associated with projects.
 NOTE: MIDI does not contain nor save audio.
-Your PC may make sound when you run a MIDI file as many audio interfaces can interpret and play MIDI data.
+Your PC may make sound when you run a MIDI file as many audio devices can interpret and play MIDI data.

 - Project bones - Use this command as a shortcut to export all generator/effects settings as presets (*.fst files) and score/automation data as score files